purestorage/helm-charts/docs/csi-volume-expansion.md

 ### Note

-Any PVC creted using a StorageClass where the `Parameters:   backend=block` is true will only be resized upon a (re)start of the pod bound to the PVC.
+Any PVC created using a StorageClass where the `Parameters:   backend=block` is true will only be resized upon a (re)start of the pod bound to the PVC.

 ## Dependencies